Laori Mule - the non-alcoholic cocktail with ginger

 What does a non-alcoholic Moscow Mule taste like?

-A Moscow Mule is an experience: the ice-cold copper mug bounces frostily on your lips while the scent of mint and ginger fills your nostrils.
-With the first sip you can feel the hot-cold ginger burn and a delicate acidity spreads.
+A Moscow Mule is an experience: the ice-cold copper mug hits your lips frostily, while the scent of mint and ginger already hits your nose.
+With the first sip you feel the hot-cold ginger burn and a delicate acidity spreads.
 A Moscow Mule tastes like liquid winter on hot summer days!

-With Laori Juniper No 1 we conjure up your perfect alcohol-free Moscow Mule - without any hangover the next day.
-Our Laori Mule combines the citrusy bergamot aromas of Laori No 1 with the intense freshness of lime juice.
+We'll conjure up your perfect non-alcoholic Moscow Mule with Laori Juniper No 1 - without any hangover the next day.
+Our Laori Mule combines the citrusy bergamot flavors of Laori No 1 with the intense freshness of lime juice.
 The taste is complemented by the tingling spiciness of ginger beer.
-Our non-alcoholic Moscow Mule is just as tasty and refreshing as its alcoholic counterpart!
+This means our non-alcoholic Moscow Mule is just as tasty and refreshing as its alcoholic counterpart!

 How do you mix a non-alcoholic Moscow Mule?